-The bill H. 3146 proposes an amendment to the South Carolina Code of Laws by adding Section 17-25-40, which allows defendants convicted of certain violent crimes to seek limitations on public access to their sentencing information during hearings.
-Specifically, defendants can request that information related to their arrest, charges, and criminal history records be kept confidential.
-If the court grants this request, it is required to seal the defendant's public record, making it unavailable to the public.
+The bill H. 3146 proposes an amendment to the South Carolina Code of Laws by adding Section 17-25-40, which allows defendants convicted of certain crimes to seek limitations on public access to their sentencing information during hearings.
+Specifically, the bill outlines that defendants can request to limit access to information regarding their arrest, charges filed against them, and their case file and criminal history records held by various state and local agencies.
+If the court grants this request, it must seal the defendant's public record, making it unavailable to the public.

 Latest Version: 17-25-40